-The course of Java’s development and its open source deviations can be confusing.
+The course of Java’s development and its open-source deviations can be confusing.
 At best, you can view it as a multi-dialect language.

 This care reflects the importance of Java as an enterprise programming language and platform, according to Michael Azoff, distinguished analyst for infrastructure solutions at Ovum.

-“Clearly, Oracle wants change, and while it owns Java SE it has handed Java EE (Java Platform, Enterprise Edition) to the Eclipse Foundation, which has renamed it ‘Jakarta EE.’
+“Clearly, Oracle wants to change, and while it owns Java SE, it has handed Java EE (Java Platform, Enterprise Edition) to the Eclipse Foundation, which has renamed it ‘Jakarta EE.’
 Red Hat, a significant contributor to the OpenJDK, has stepped up and is stewarding both OpenJDK 8 and OpenJDK 11, which will converge with the Oracle JDK,” he said.

 More news will develop on the transition of Java stewardship over the next few years, said Azoff, adding that Red Hat is a “safe pair of hands” for that role.